amyehodge/amyehodge.github.io/Hands_on_Shell/shell_part1.md

 Terminal for Mac OS.
 These commands constitute building blocks upon which more complex commands can be constructed to fit your data or project.

-Even if you do not do your own programming or your work currently does not involve the command line, knowing some basics about the shell can be useful.
+Even if you do not do your own programming or your work currently does not involve the command line, knowing some basics about the shell can still be useful.

 What you can quickly learn is how to query lots of data for the information you want super fast.
 Using Bash or any other shell sometimes feels more like programming than like using a mouse.
 Commands are terse (often only a couple of characters long), their names are frequently cryptic, and their output is lines of text rather than something visual like a graph.
 On the other hand, with only a few keystrokes, the shell allows us to combine existing tools into powerful pipelines and handle large volumes of data automatically.
 This automation not only makes us more productive, but also improves the reproducibility of our workflows by allowing us to repeat them with few simple commands.